owens1127/next-bungie-auth/README.md

 ## What does this library not do?

-This library does not handle network or refetching client side on an error.
+This library does not handle most network errors or refetching client side on an error.
 The session state provides the tools needed to identify a network or client error and refetch, but the user will need to manually implement this retry logic

 ## Questions?